D. A. Wallach

-D.A.
-Wallach (also known as D.A.) is an American musician and business executive.
-He is the former lead singer of the group Chester French and is currently a solo artist signed by Harvest Records, a subsidiary of Capitol Records.
-He is the former artist-in-residence at Spotify, a company where he was an early investor.
-As a business executive, he has invested in and advised several companies that have included SpaceX, Emulate, Synthego, Beam Therapeutics, Glympse Bio, Ligandal and Ripple.
+David-Andrew Wallach is an American singer and businessman.
+He was the lead vocalist of the indie rock band Chester French from 2003 until its 2013 disbandment, and signed with Harvest Records, a subsidiary of Capitol Records as a solo act in the latter year.
+He was also a former artist-in-residence at Spotify, a company where he was an early investor.
+In his other ventures, he has invested in or served as an advisor for companies including SpaceX, Emulate, Synthego, Beam Therapeutics, Glympse Bio, Ligandal, and Ripple.

 Early life and education

 He was born David-Andrew Wallach in Denver, Colorado, and moved to Appleton, Wisconsin, before he was two years old.
 He attended the University School of Milwaukee, where he was a two-time national finalist in the Federal Reserve's Fed Challenge monetary policy competition.

 Wallach went on to attend Harvard University.
 During his time at Harvard, he studied African-American studies under Henry Louis Gates Jr. and graduated in 2007, receiving both the Alain Locke Prize for the most outstanding scholar in African-American Studies and the Andrew Ramroop prize.
 He received Harvard's first certificate in the Bantu language Gikuyu.
 While at Harvard, he auditioned against future Academy Award-winning director Damien Chazelle for the role of drummer in future Academy Award-winning composer Justin Hurwitz's band; Chazelle won and Wallach became the lead singer.